How to Give Hope to the Fearful and Help to the Fearless, Part 2

 And then, notice verse 10, what a line: “He died for us.”
 The little word, “for” means, “on our behalf and in our place.”
 He died for us.
 Just let it sink in, okay?
 He died for, you put your name it.
 He died for you.
 He died for me.

-And this idea isn’t just some man, fully God, fully man died somewhere historically.
 The idea is every sin, every shameful thing, everything in your closet and mine, He died in your place.
-God judged that sin, when Jesus died on the cross, and all that you’ve done, all that I’ve done, all that anyone has done was poured out on Christ and He is our sin substitute.
+God judged that sin, when Jesus died on the cross, and all that anyone has done was poured out on Christ and He is our sin substitute.
+He died for us.

 And that your response today is not, “I’ll think about it.”
 Your response today is, “Lord Jesus, I get it.
 Yes, I’m a strong-willed person.
 Yes, I want my own way.
 But I’ve been stiff-arming You long enough and I want to put down the hands of resistance and I want to ask You today to forgive me, to cleanse me, to come into my life and make me a new person.”
 It’s called, “being born again,” or “born from above.”
 I want to pray a prayer and not by some rote but if it really reflects where you’re at and you want to respond to Christ, do it today, will you?
 You may never hear His voice as clearly as you hear it today.